Playing Rules

 II.
 TEAM COMPOSITION

-1. Players can compete on one men’s or women’s team, regardless of league classification, and play for one co-rec team as well.
+1. Players can compete on one men’s or women’s team, regardless of league classification, and play for one co-ed team as well.

 2. Men’s, women’s, fraternity, and sorority team line-ups may include up to 8 players.
-Co-rec team line-ups may include up to 8 players with no more than 4 males and 4 females.
-In a co-rec game, the kicking order will alternate between male and female kickers.
+Co-ed team line-ups may include up to 8 players with no more than 4 males and 4 females.
+In a co-ed game, the kicking order will alternate between male and female kickers.
 8 players will play in the field.

 4. A team’s roster is unlimited (unlimited number of substitutes).
 Limited free substitution is permitted in order to encourage maximum participation.
 Limited substitution is available to all players in the line-up.
 Once a substitute has entered the line-up, they must play for a full inning (team’s offensive and defensive halves of an inning).
 This rule allows for re-entry of both the starter and any subsequent substitutes.
 In the event of an injury, a substitute may enter the game prior to the full inning period.
 Ejected players may not be replaced in the line-up or in the field.
 An out will be recorded when an ejected player’s turn occurs in the line-up.